 1 Million for Work Flexibility is a national movement calling for a collective voice in support of work flexibility, with the goal of advancing flexible work initiatives on a broader scale than ever before.

 2020 Women on Boards is a national campaign seeking to increase the percentage of women on U.S. public boards to 20% or greater by the year 2020 through redefining corporate governance and gender diversity standards and creating a cultural imperative for action.

 The Alfred P. Sloan Work and Family Research Network is an online destination for information about work and family, serving a global community interested in work and family research.

-The Anita Borge Institute (ABI) seeks to increase the impact of women on all aspects of technology and increase the positive impact of technology on the world's women.
+The Anita Borg Institute (ABI) seeks to increase the impact of women on all aspects of technology and increase the positive impact of technology on the world's women.
 Since 1997, ABI has developed tools and programs designed to help industry, academia, and goverment recruit, retain, and develop women technology leaders.